tardate/LittleCodingKata/methods/conventionalcomments/README.md

 # #380 conventional: comments

-A way to write comments that are easy to grok and grep.
+A standardised way to write comments that are easy to grok and grep.

 ## Notes